Dhol: Uttarakhand

 In the Garhwal region, specific musical caste groups like the auji, das or dholi have historically played the dhol and damau, the two folk instruments of the region, at special occasions or religious festivals according to the Dhol Sagar, an ancient treatise that was transmitted orally and by practical teaching.

-West Bengal
+Bengal

-The "dhak" (Bengali: ঢাক) is a huge membranophone instrument from India.
-The shapes differ from the almost cylindrical to the barrel.
+The "dhak" (Bengali: ঢাক) is a huge membranophone instrument from Bangladesh and West Bengal.
+The shapes differ from almost cylindrical to the barrel.
 The manner of stretching the hide over the mouths and lacing also varies.
-It suspended from the neck, tied to the waist and kept on the lap or the ground, and usually played with wooden sticks.
+It is suspended from the neck, tied to the waist and kept on the lap or the ground, and usually played with wooden sticks.
 The left side is coated to give it a heavier sound.

-Drum beats are an integral part of Durga Puja.It is mostly played by the Bengali community.
+Drum beats are an integral part of Durga Puja.
+It is mostly played by the Bengali Hindu community.

 Pashtun areas

 The dhol is the main musical instrument in the Pashtun dance known as attan.
-The Afghan and Iranian Dhol is not the same drum on the Indian subcontinent.
+The Afghan and Iranian Dohol is not the same drum on the Indian subcontinent.